 Common Name: Kangaroo Apple

-Solanum laciniatum is a Evergreen Shrub up to 3.00 metres tall.
+Solanum laciniatum is an evergreen shrub that can grow up to 3.00 metres tall.

 All green parts of the plant, and the unripe fruits, are poisonous[